 With that warning in mind, here are some quick comparisons.

 |Pizza Express||Pizza Express|

-Both schemes offer vouchers for most of the big restaurant chains.
+Both schemes also offer vouchers for a number of other big restaurant chains.

-Avios flights to Europe have a flat rate charge for taxes and fees of £35, making a total of £72.50 for a Clubcard zone 1 flight.
+Avios flights to Europe have a flat rate charge for taxes and fees of £35, making a total of just over £72.50 in Clubcard vouchers for a zone 1 flight.

-Points must be spent in blocks of 500.
-As every 500 points is equivalent to £2.50, the holder above could use 3,500 points to get £17.50 off their Easyjet flight, although a £12 booking fee applies to each booking made - so that's essentially a £5.50 saving.
+As points must be spent in blocks of 500 and every 500 points is equivalent to £2.50, a cardholder could use 3,500 points to get £17.50 off an Easyjet flight - although a £15 booking fee applies - so that's essentially only a £2.50 saving.